CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/KubernetesVirtualMachineInfrastructureProviderAllOf.md

 `func (o *KubernetesVirtualMachineInfrastructureProviderAllOf) UnsetInfraConfig()`

 UnsetInfraConfig ensures that no value is present for InfraConfig, not even an explicit nil
+### GetInfraConfigPolicy

+`func (o *KubernetesVirtualMachineInfrastructureProviderAllOf) GetInfraConfigPolicy() KubernetesVirtualMachineInfraConfigPolicyRelationship`

+GetInfraConfigPolicy returns the InfraConfigPolicy field if non-nil, zero value otherwise.

+### GetInfraConfigPolicyOk

+`func (o *KubernetesVirtualMachineInfrastructureProviderAllOf) GetInfraConfigPolicyOk() (*KubernetesVirtualMachineInfraConfigPolicyRelationship, bool)`

+GetInfraConfigPolicyOk returns a tuple with the InfraConfigPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInfraConfigPolicy

+`func (o *KubernetesVirtualMachineInfrastructureProviderAllOf) SetInfraConfigPolicy(v KubernetesVirtualMachineInfraConfigPolicyRelationship)`

+SetInfraConfigPolicy sets InfraConfigPolicy field to given value.

+### HasInfraConfigPolicy

+`func (o *KubernetesVirtualMachineInfrastructureProviderAllOf) HasInfraConfigPolicy() bool`

+HasInfraConfigPolicy returns a boolean if a field has been set.

 ### GetInstanceType

 `func (o *KubernetesVirtualMachineInfrastructureProviderAllOf) GetInstanceType() KubernetesVirtualMachineInstanceTypeRelationship`